← Back to Blog

 1. What do you use to bill clients?

 It can help you create professional invoices, send them off with a few clicks, and even get paid directly.
 The platform also helps you track your time, manage expenses, and stay on top of overdue payments with automatic reminders.
-It's like having a personal finance assistant that makes your freelance business so much easier.
+It's like having a personal finance assistant that makes your agency business so much easier.

 1. What are the different types of billing formats for client?

-Billing options can be as diverse as our freelance skills!
+Billing options can be as diverse as our agency skills!
 The 5 most common types of billing methods are: hourly billing, fixed-rate billing, retainer billing, milestone billing, and recurring billing.
 The billing method you choose depends on your services and the needs of your clients.

 Craft professional invoices and bill your client in just a few clicks with Bonsai.